Darkness4/fc2-live-dl-go/README.md

   - [License](#license)
   - [Credits](#credits)

-## Motivation
+## Features

-Although [HoloArchivists/fc2-live-dl](https://github.com/HoloArchivists/fc2-live-dl) did most of the work, I wanted something lightweight that could run on a Raspberry Pi.
-While, I could have built a Docker image for arm64 based on the [HoloArchivists/fc2-live-dl](https://github.com/HoloArchivists/fc2-live-dl) source code, I also wanted to be light in terms of size, RAM and CPU usage.
-So I rewrote everything in Go.
-It was also a good way of training myself in the use of FFI.

-## Differences and similarities between HoloArchivists/fc2-live-dl and this version

-Differences:

-- Rewritten Go, which provides a better error handling.
-- No priority queue for download, no multithreaded download.
-Sequential download as per standard with m3u8 downloader.
-- Low CPU usage at runtime, minimal IO block.
+- Download FC2 live streams automatically via polling.
+- Save live chat into a JSON file.
+- Save stream information into a JSON file.
+- Download thumbnails.
+- Remux the stream into an MP4 file.
+- Extract audio from the stream.
+- Concatenate and remux with previous recordings after it is finished (in case of crashes).
+- Automatically upgrade quality to 3Mbps during download.
+- Session cookies auto-refresh.
+- No dependencies needed on the host.
-- Uses libav C API rather than running CLI commands on FFmpeg.
+- Statically compiled with libav (ffmpeg) rather than running CLI commands on FFmpeg.
-- Offering static binaries with no dependencies needed on the host.
-- Can concatenate previous recordings if the recordings was splitted due to crashes.
-- Can automatically upgrade quality to 3Mbps during download.
-- Very light in size even with static binaries.
+- Very low CPU and RAM usage.
 - Minor fixes like graceful exit and crash recovery.
-- Session cookies auto-refresh.
 - YAML/JSON config file.
 - Notification via [shoutrrr](https://github.com/containrrr/shoutrrr) which supports multiple notification services.

-Similarities:

-- Business logic.
-The code follows a similar order with a similar configuration.
-This means that updates and fixes can be transferred from one project to another.
+- Metrics, Traces and Continuous Profiling support.

 ## Installation

-### Static binaries (amd64, arm64) (~20MB)
+### Static binaries (amd64, arm64) (~30 MB)

 Prebuilt binaries using FFmpeg static libraries are [available](https://github.com/Darkness4/fc2-live-dl-go/releases/latest) on the GitHub Releases tab.